mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/05-use-dhi.md

 + FROM $$org$$/dhi-python:3.13-alpine3.22-dev_curl
 ```

-## Modify Docker Compose file
+## Modify the Docker Compose file

-Change the db image in the Docker Compose file and save.
+Change the db image in the :fileLink[docker-compose.yml]{path="docker-compose.yml" line=12} and save.

 ```yaml
 image: $$org$$/dhi-postgres:17.7